danielmoi/dotfiles/vim-copy-paste.md

-:m 12 = move to exactly line 12 (if line 12 is below current line) :m 12 = move to line after line 12 (ie. line 13, if line 12 is above current line)
+:m 12 = move to exactly line 12 (if line 12 is below current line) :m 12 = move to line after line 12 (ie. line 13, if line 12 is above current line) (this explains why :m -2 works; the line is above, so we need to move one line extra)

 Can also do this with blocks of text (select > :m +10)